phdmohamedali/multi-location/WooCommerce-Multi-Locations-Inventory-Management/README.txt

 == Screenshots ==

 == Changelog ==
+= Version 3.2.3 =
+Fix:Total stock is not reducing after deleting the location.

+== Changelog ==
+= Version 3.2.2= October 01, 2022
+[Fix] Simplify backend-only mode settings.
+[Fix] Backorder setting is not working for variable product [Fix] The checkout page is always loading with Backend only modes 2nd rule [Fix] Show address details >It displays the street address twice on the product details page with list view.
+[Fix] Hide the location dropdown on the product page if the stock status for a specific product variation is disabled.

+== Changelog ==
+= Version 3.2.1= September 24, 2022
+[Fix] Facing error on checkout page "Error processing checkout.
+Please try again" Can't place an order.
+[Fix] Local pickup location(Back end only mode) Issue for both simple and variable product [Fix] Added validation > Multilocation > Local Pickup location when the product stock is 0

+== Changelog ==
 = Version 3.2.0 =
 Fix: UI and UX fixes
 Fix: Stock Notification[Total Stock == Location Stock]